Causal Inference Under Approximate Neighborhood Interference

-\begin{assump}[Exposure Mappings] There exists $K \in \N$ such that, for any $n\in\N$ and $i\in\mathcal{N}_n$, $T(i,\bm{d},\bm{A}) = T(i,\bm{d}',\bm{A}')$ for all $\bm{d},\bm{d}' \in \{0,1\}^n$ and $\bm{A},\bm{A}'\in\mathcal{A}_n$ such that $A_{\mathcal{N}_{\bm{A}}(i,K)} = A_{\mathcal{N}_{\bm{A}'}(i,K)}'$ and $d_{\mathcal{N}_{\bm{A}}(i,K)} = d_{\mathcal{N}_{\bm{A}'}(i,K)}'$. \end{assump}
+\begin{assump}[Exposure Mappings] There exists $K \in \N$ such that, for any $n\in\N$ and $i\in\mathcal{N}_n$, $T(i,\bm{d},\bm{A}) = T(i,\bm{d}',\bm{A}')$ for all $\bm{d},\bm{d}' \in \{0,1\}^n$ and $\bm{A},\bm{A}'\in\mathcal{A}_n$ such that $\mathcal{N}_{\bm{A}}(i,K) = \mathcal{N}_{\bm{A}'}(i,K)$, $\bm{A}_{\mathcal{N}_{\bm{A}}(i,K)} = \bm{A}_{\mathcal{N}_{\bm{A}'}(i,K)}'$, and $\bm{d}_{\mathcal{N}_{\bm{A}}(i,K)} = \bm{d}_{\mathcal{N}_{\bm{A}'}(i,K)}'$. \end{assump}

-This is a weak restriction satisfied by most exposure mappings of interest in the literature.
+This is a weak restriction on $T(\cdot)$ satisfied by most exposure mappings of interest in the literature.
 See for example \eqref{aseg} or the estimands in \autoref{snumill}, where $K=1$.

+The next two assumptions impose uniform boundedness on potential outcomes and the generalized propensity score, which will involve bounding these quantities over all $n$.
+For this to be well-defined, we embed the observed network $\bm{A}$ in a sequence of networks $\{\bm{A}_m\}_{m\in\mathbb{N}}$ where $\bm{A}_m$ is a network on $m$ nodes and $\bm{A}_n = \bm{A}$.
+We will be imposing conditions on this sequence, which amount to restrictions on the topology of the observed network for large $n$; see \autoref{stheory} for further discussion.

-\begin{assump}[Overlap] $\pi_i(t) \in [\underline{\pi},\overline{\pi}] \subset (0,1)$ $\forall\,n\in\mathbb{N}$, $i\in\mathcal{N}_n$, $\bm{A} \in \mathcal{A}_n$, $t\in\mathcal{T}$. \end{assump}
+\begin{assump}[Overlap] $\pi_i(t) \in [\underline{\pi},\overline{\pi}] \subset (0,1)$ $\forall\,n\in\mathbb{N}$, $i\in\mathcal{N}_n$, $t\in\mathcal{T}$. \end{assump}

+This requires the generalized propensity score to be uniformly bounded away from 0 and 1 over the sequence of networks.
 While overlap is standard, it can be restrictive.
-For instance, if $T_i = \mathbf{1}\{\sum_j A_{ij}D_j > 0\}$ and treatments are i.i.d., then $\pi_i(1)$ can be close to one if $i$'s degree $\sum_j A_{ij}$ is large.
-However, overlap can be restored if we instead randomize treatment only to a smaller subset of ``eligible'' units and restrict the sample to units with an eligible neighbor (which changes the estimand).
-This is done in the empirical application in \autoref{sapp}.
-Hence, the choice of design and estimand are important for overlap.
+In particular, it restricts the exposure mapping, network sequence, distribution of treatments, and population.
+For instance, if $T_i = \mathbf{1}\{\sum_j A_{ij}D_j > 0\}$ and treatments are i.i.d., then overlap holds for $\pi_i(1)$ if treatment assignment is nontrivial and degrees $\sum_j A_{ij}$ are uniformly bounded over $i,n$.
+However, if $i$'s degree is large, then $\pi_i(1)$ will be close to one since it is highly likely to have at least one of many neighbors treated.
+At the cost of changing the estimand, overlap can be restored if we instead randomize treatment only to a small subset of ``eligible'' units and restrict the population to units with an eligible neighbor.
+Then even with a large degree, the chance of having an {\em eligible} neighbor treated can be far from 0 and 1.
+This is the design in \autoref{sapp}.